 Become a Kiwi Energy customer today!

 Receive complimentary membership to the Ecogold Loyalty Plan and gain either 7% in Ecogold Rewards or 5% Cash Back on your Kiwi Energy supply costs as well as up to 30% off participating brands.
-Offer is available only for residential and small-commercial customers.Enroll Now
+Offer is available only for residential customers.Enroll Now

 We’ve provided answers to some commonly asked questions regarding service with Kiwi Energy.
 If you don’t find the answers you are looking for, please contact us toll free at 1-877-208-7636 or email us at email@example.com